netboxlabs/console-docs/docs/netbox-enterprise/nbe-ec-installation.md

 #### Installation

 Once you have configured your proxy to allow access to the NetBox Enterprise hosts, you will need to pass some additional arguments to the Embedded Cluster installer.
-Note that the Embedded Cluster will _not_ inherit proxy settings in the environment.
+Note that the Embedded Cluster will _not_ inherit proxy settings from the shell environment.

 * `--http-proxy <proxy-url>`